epiverse-trace/etstats/README.md

 ## Maintenance

 Statistics are [automatically updated through GitHub Actions workflows](./.github/workflows) that collect fresh data from APIs and rebuild the site.
+The statistics get updated on a weekly basis.